gboaventura93/Microsoft-Azure-Data-Fundamentals-DP-900-Exam-Prep/README.md

 # 3. Describe how to work with non-relational data on Azure (25-30%)
 ## 3.1 Describe non-relational data workloads
 ### Characteristics of non-relational data
+Normally it falls in two cases:
+1. Semi-structured: Data that contains fields, they don't have to be the same every entity.
+They must be formatted in such a way that an application can parse and process it.
+Normally they are storage as [JSON](https://learn.microsoft.com/en-us/sql/relational-databases/json/json-data-sql-server?view=sql-server-ver16) documents.
+It has several programs that we can used to "break up" this document from JSON format, extracting individual data: </br>
+1.1.
+Avro by Apache: storage data as binary </br>
+1.2.
+ORC by HortonWorks: Organizes data into columns rather than rows. </br>
+1.3.
+Parquet by Cloudera & Twitter: Contains row groups, each row group contains one or more chunks of data

+2. Non-structured: Unstructured data doesn't naturally contain fields.
+For example files like Audio, Video, Images and Media Streams. you have to storage them in a special program for this files.
+Such as Azure Blob Storage.

+In cases that we cannot know which structure of the data in advance, we can consider it as non-relational data.
+Where for example, the customer can have several telephone numbers as thei addresses.
+So in these cases, we want to save the data the fastest way as possible and we will not storage it in a relational structure now, appropriete is just to storage de data, and then process lately.
+The entity are usually storage in Key-Value (as ID field, for example).
+More advanced non-relational systems support indexing.
+[Azure Cosmos DB](https://learn.microsoft.com/en-us/azure/cosmos-db/index-overview) is a non-relational system support this indexing.
+Cases we can use Non-relational databases:
+1. IoT & telematics:
+   - Ingest large amounts of data
+   - Quick storage utilized by analytics services
+   - Real-time data processing
+2. Retail & marketing:
+   - CosmosDB for Windows Store and Xbox Live
+   - Used in the retail industry for storage and process pipelines
+3. Gaming:
+   - Databawse tier crucial
+   - Cloud delivers customized and personalized user content
+   - Low latency for speedy & greater user experience
+   - Capability to handle new game launches and feature updates
+4. Web & mobile
+   - Azure Cosmos DB commonly used
+   - Well suited for modern requirements to deliver rich user experiences
+   - Cosmos DB SDKs for iOS and Android apps via Xamarin

 ### Types of non-relational and NoSQL data
 ### Recommend the correct data store
 ### When to use non-relational data